Switzerland PEO & EOR Services

 The employer is responsible for all social security taxes except for medical insurance.
 For self-employed individuals, they must cover both the employer's and employee's costs, with varying contribution rates that may apply.

-To learn more about the Social Security Tax in Europe we invite you to read this article on social security tax rates for Employers across Europe.
+To learn more about the Social Security Tax in Europe we invite you to read this article on Social security tax rates for Employers across Europe.

 We know European markets